Diagnostic Testing | Manhattan Pain and Sports Associates

 - After the dye is injected, the fluoroscope or X-ray shows if the dye stayed in the center of your disc, indicating that it’s healthy, or not.

-Your doctor reviews the image while you relax and recuperate.
+Your back pain doctor or pain management specialist reviews the image while you relax and recuperate.

 Electromyography: An electromyography (EMG) is a type of muscle test offered by the specialists of Manhattan Pain and Sports Associates.
 This painless test can reveal problems in muscles themselves, as well as in the nerves that transmit motor signals between the muscle and your brain.

 - Using surface electrodes

 Which of the two types of tests your pain management doctor chooses depends on several factors including the location of the muscle to be tested.
 For needle tests, the doctor sticks tiny needles directly into the muscle.
 All EMG tests performed by our pain management doctors are quite safe when done properly.
 The specialists at Manhattan Pain and Sports Associates are experienced in both types of EMG tests.